-Minibar Delivery works with with local liquor stores and brands to deliver wine, beer and spirits to busy, urban professionals unwilling to spend their time running errands.
+Minibar Delivery works with local liquor stores and brands to deliver wine, beer and spirits to busy, urban professionals unwilling to spend their time running errands.
 Its on-demand service, which aims to get online orders to a customer’s door within 30 to 60 minutes, has expanded operations to more than 40 U.S. markets.

 Minibar, which doesn’t have a liquor license and operates as a marketplace, recently launched a cocktail hub on its site to provide inspiration and more event-oriented content to shoppers in advance of the holiday season.
 Consumers can browse the site to get ideas and then purchase all of the related ingredients for delivery.
 This keen understanding of the social nature of alcohol consumption and shoppers’ entertaining needs has served Minibar well, says company co-founder Lindsey Andrews, and positioned it for even more growth.

 After launching the alcohol delivery service in 2013, the marketplace noticed many customer calls were coming from shoppers who were throwing happy hours or parties and weren’t sure exactly what they needed.
 The Minibar team ended up building a tool internally to help respond to inquiries and ultimately decided to make it a customer-facing resource via an “Event Planner” page on the site, Andrews says.

 “We thought we might as well bring it to our customers since it helps make their lives easier,” she says.